tldr-pages/tldr/pages/common/cradle-elastic.md

 # cradle elastic

-> Manage the ElasticSearch instances.
+> Manage the ElasticSearch instances for a Cradle instance.

 - Truncate the ElasticSearch index: